 There is a lot of data out there indicating that it takes anywhere between 6-16 touches with a customer before they make a sale – so it is important that your brand is recognized as the same brand throughout the customers buying journey.

-Further the consistency that a strong brand provide help to build trust – my customers (and leads) know what to expect from me whether I am reaching them through email, social media or via my website.
+Further, the consistency that a strong brand provides help to build trust – my customers (and leads) know what to expect from me whether I am reaching them through email, social media or via my website.

 Invest in branding up front.
 Write your style guide down, even if it’s just you, and keep to the rules.

 Sign up for our mailing list to get latest blog updates and studio news